sebastiendfortier/spookipy/spookipy/multiplyelementby/MultiplyElementBy.rst

 Description:
 ============

--  Copies the input field and replace all its values by a given constant.
-Possibility to generate a 2D constant field from a 3D field.
+-  Multiplies each element of a field by a given value

 Iteration method:
 ~~~~~~~~~~~~~~~~~